 One obvious proof is necessary from a scientific perspective: 1. if findings are correct, they have to be reproducible by other groups, and to date there is not enough of this evidence of generalizability, 2. definitive lab tests should define these subjects as separate from non-sufferers (Gadolinium Storage Condition, GSC).
 Regarding this second point, it does remind that how do skeptics want to test individuals who show severe reaction to substances?
-We do accept the diagnosis of severe anaphylactic reaction that individuals have to items from peanuts to even GBCAs.
-If they describe severe anaphylaxis using clinically correct descriptions (severe respiratory distress, vascular collapse), we accept that diagnosis, without for example wanting to give them a bowl of peanuts to prove that they get anaphylaxis.
+In general, physicians accept the diagnosis of severe anaphylactic reaction, that individuals describe as having to substances from peanuts to even GBCAs.
+If they report having severe anaphylaxis using clinically correct descriptions (severe respiratory distress, vascular collapse), we accept that diagnosis, without for example having to force them to eat a bowl of peanuts to prove that they get anaphylaxis.
 In my opinion the same is true for GDD.
 The diagnosis would be clear by administering another GBCA - but that would make their illness much, much worse.
 A surrogate for this of course is chelation.

 I do believe though that there are definitive tests.
 For example, ex vivo peripheral blood mononuclear cell (PBMC) release of cytokines should be dramatically different between GDD and GSC patients in response to GBCAs, as well as in vivo cytokine testing.

-There are practical considerations for patient sufferers about the acknowledgement of the condition.
-Perhaps principal among them is that if the disease is not recognized than insurance may well not cover either disability from it or treatment for it.
+There are practical considerations for patient sufferers regarding the lack of acknowledgement of the condition.
+Perhaps principal among them: if the disease is not recognized then insurance may well not cover either disability from it or treatment for it.
 The time is changing, GDD is on the cusp of widespread acceptance.